 In 2009, Perez and CRD pressured several universities to discontinue an experimental program whereby students could purchase their textbooks in digital formats which they could read via the Amazon Kindle, because the Kindle—notwithstanding its text-to-voice feature (for the narration of books)—was not fully accessible (in its menu options) to blind students.
 Until the Kindle rectified this injustice, said Perez, universities that made their textbooks available on the e-reader would be investigated for possible violations of the Americans with Disabilities Act (ADA).

 That same year, Perez and CRD launched an investigation of Maricopa County, Arizona sheriff Joe Arpaio, known for his strict enforcement of federal immigration laws.
 This investigation grew out of a February 2009 demand—by Democratic Representatives John Conyers, Zoe Lofgren, Jerrold Nadler, and Bobby Scott—that the Justice Department look into allegations of Arpaio's “discriminatory” police practices toward illegal aliens.
 Though the accusers had no evidence of any wrongdoing by Arpaio, CRD initiated its inquiry within a month.
-The following year, Perez would lead the Obama Justice Department in filing a lawsuit against Arpaio.
+In 2010, Perez would lead the Obama Justice Department in filing a lawsuit against Arpaio.

 Also in 2010, Perez and CRD led the fight against an Arizona law deputizing state police to check the immigration status of any criminal suspects who they believed might be in the U.S. illegally.

-In January 2010 Perez told AFL-CIO leaders that if Martin Luther King were still alive: "he would continue his quest for economic justice, for all Americans to be able to access the great wealth and promise of our nation"; he would urge our nation's leaders to move forward on health care reform"; and he would call "for passage of the Employee Free Choice Act.”
+In January 2010 Perez told AFL-CIO leaders that if Martin Luther King Jr. were still alive: "he would continue his quest for economic justice, for all Americans to be able to access the great wealth and promise of our nation"; he would urge our nation's leaders to move forward on health care reform"; and he would call "for passage of the Employee Free Choice Act.”
 Perez then proceeded to depict America as a nation rife with injustice and maltreatment against many groups of people.
-For instance he said:
+For instance, he said: